svenmalvik/homebrew-twhisper/README.md

 ┌───┬───┬───┬───┬───┬───┬───┬───┐
 │ T │ W │ H │ I │ S │ P │ E │ R │
 └───┴───┴───┴───┴───┴───┴───┴───┘
- Terminal Whisper CLI
 ```

-A terminal-based voice-to-text transcription tool that transforms your speech into perfectly formatted text using AI.
-Record audio with a simple spacebar press, get accurate transcriptions, and have your text automatically formatted for emails, code documentation, messages, or general use.
+A powerful macOS desktop application that transforms your speech into perfectly formatted text using AI.
+With a convenient menu bar interface, get accurate transcriptions and have your text automatically formatted for emails, code documentation, messages, or general use.
+Supports English, Norwegian, Danish, and Finnish.

 ## 🏗️ Architecture

-Twhisper is built as a **monorepo** with a workspace-based architecture:
+Twhisper is built as a **desktop application** for macOS with a clean menu bar interface:

 ```
 twhisper/
-├── cli/                    # React/Ink CLI application
+├── electron/              # Electron desktop application
-├── shared/                 # Shared services and utilities ├── electron/              # Future Electron status bar app ├── scripts/               # Development utilities
+├── shared/                # Shared services and utilities ├── scripts/               # Development utilities
 ├── docs/                  # Documentation
 └── test/                  # Integration tests